/ Brand Kit

 The crystal mark

-Solid emerald (#2D6A4F) at three opacities — 1.0, 0.6, 0.4.
-The three facets create depth without ever leaving the emerald hue.
+Solid green (#2D6A4F) at three opacities — 1.0, 0.6, 0.4.
+The three facets create depth without ever leaving the green hue.
 Use this mark wherever Labs is named or branded; it replaces (never accompanies) the Vela Intelligence lockup.

 Labs product icons

-Each Labs product gets its own glyph drawn in stroke, filled with the emerald → orange diagonal gradient.
+Each Labs product gets its own glyph drawn in stroke, filled with the green → orange diagonal gradient.
 Same gradient, different shape.
 This is the only sanctioned use of the two-hue blend.

 Zephlyn